E1: Area of productive agricultural land

 Readiness and links to data

-Data on the structure of the agricultural industry in England are already published annually as National Statistics.
+Data on the structure of the agricultural industry in England are published annually as National Statistics.

 Indicator components